ElementsProject/lightning/doc/developers-guide/plugin-development/hooks.md

 All fields shown here are optional.

-We suggest just returning `{'result': 'continue'}`; any other result will cause the message not to be handed to any other hooks.
+We suggest just returning `{"result": "continue"}`; any other result will cause the message not to be handed to any other hooks.